 The Iyer Law Office LLC, Denver Colorado

-DUI Law In Colorado: If you are charged with Driving Under the Influence (DUI) you need Denver DUI Defense Attorney V Iyer to help you understand what can often be a complicated strategy of numbers, the numbers of your blood alcohol content and the number of days you have to request a hearing or your driver’s license may be automatically revoked.
+DUI Law In Colorado: If you are charged with Driving Under the Influence (DUI) you need Denver DUI Defense Attorney lawyer to help you navigate the situation.
+An attorney can ensure you don’t miss the deadline to request a hearing so that your driver’s license is not automatically revoked.

 Let’s review the DUI law in Colorado on both issues.

 In Colorado, the legal limit is 0.08.
 What that means is you cannot have more than 0.08 grams of alcohol in 100 milliliters of your blood, while you are driving, in control of a vehicle, or within two hours of driving.
 This is called your blood alcohol content (BAC).